BlockDevsUnited/NFT-Tutorial/README.md

 ## Configuring Deployment

-- Lets deploy the contract to `rinkeby` network.
-First, create a new file named `deploy.js` under `scripts` folder
+Lets deploy the contract to `rinkeby` test network.
+To do this, we'll write a deployment script and then configure the network.
+First, create a new file/replace the default file named `deploy.js` under the `scripts` folder, and write the following code there:

-- Now we would write some code to deploy the contract in `deploy.js` file.

 ```js
 // Import ethers from Hardhat package